US Direct Loans for undergraduates

 - You will need a TV licence if you watch television (whether through a television or on a computer/laptop) in your accommodation (even if living on campus).
 Further information about TV licensing for students can be found on the TV Licensing website.

-- For the purposes of the Cost of Attendance we have included the cost for a premium ensuite room in University on campus accommodation.
+- For the purposes of the Cost of Attendance we have included an approximate cost for a premium ensuite room in University on campus accommodation.
 The actual cost of your accommodation will depend on your choice, the availability of rooms and whether you choose to live on campus or in private accommodation.
 These differences can be reflected in the amount you choose to borrow.

 We have many different room types and facilities and full details of the full range of rooms and facilities are available on the Accommodation Services webpages.
 We are not able to advise on choice or costs of accommodation, either on campus or private sector.
 You should seek assistance from the Accommodation team if advice is needed.
 There is also help with accommodation and specific advice for international students available if needed.